Ronniefeliz983/Ronniefeliz983/README.md

 Hi guys, my name is Ronnie Isael Feliz Doñe.
 I´m a data sciencie student and now i´m studying in the itla collegue in Dominican Republic.
-I´ll sharing my projects for who wants that wanna get information about data sciencie.
+I´ll sharing my projects for one that wanna get information about data sciencie.
 I really hope that the information that you guys find out here it´s gonna be usefully for yours proyects that you are working at.
 Thanks for reading :)

 Note: Perhaps,I'll be changing info about my repository. at the same time my knowldege increase I'll updating info here.